Undergraduate minor: economics

 ECON:4200 Game Theory3 s.h.

 Basic concepts of game theory including dominance, backward induction, Nash equilibrium, evolutionary stability, commitment, credibility, asymmetric information, adverse selection, signaling; provides students with a working understanding of game theory; examples drawn from economics and politics.
-Prerequisites: ECON:3100 and ECON:3150 and (MATH:1380 or MATH:1850).
+Prerequisites: ECON:3100 and ECON:3150.

-Single equation linear statistical models; estimation and hypothesis testing; serial correlation; heteroscedasticity; generalized least squares estimation; specification analysis; errors in variables; emphasis on interpretation, application of econometric models, methods, use of computers.
+Linear regression models; causal effects; estimation and hypothesis testing; errors in variables; simultaneous equations; panel data; instrumental variables; limited dependent variables; emphasis on interpretation, methods, application of econometric modelling, and use of statistical software.
 Prerequisites: STAT:3101 or STAT:3120.

 ECON:4900 Academic Internshiparr.